uttaradeshpande28/k8s-assignment/README.md

 - **Default Deny**: All other traffic blocked
 - **DNS**: Allowed for service discovery

-**Note**: The Network Policy manifests are correctly configured and would work in a cluster with Calico or Cilium CNI.
-On AWS EKS with default VPC CNI, these policies are not enforced, but the configuration demonstrates proper network security implementation.

 ### RBAC
 - **Pod Watcher**: ServiceAccount with minimal required permissions
 - **ClusterRole**: Limited to pod watching only